lubuntu-team/manual/source/3/3.2/3.2.12/power_management.rst

 Chapter 3.2.12 Power Management
 ===============================

-Power Management manages what to do on laptop batteries when the power is low what happens when your lid to a laptop is closed and what to do when your computer is idle for long periods.
+Power Management manages low charge in your laptop battery, actions for laptop lid being closed, and what to do when your computer is idle for long periods.

 Usage
 ------